sycherng/reactjs101/Ch10/react-redux-server-rendering-isomorphic-javascript.md

     inject: 'body',
   });

-  // entry 為進入點，output 為進行完 eslint、babel loader 轉譯後的檔案位置
-  module.exports = {
+  // entry is the entrypoint, output is the file location after processing by eslint and babel loader module.exports = {
     entry: [
       './src/index.js',